Things to do in Rome

 Italy uses the Euro, and Rome is one of its more expensive cities.
 Still, things tend to be quite reasonable next to other major European stops like London, Paris, or Amsterdam, and entry fees to most popular museums and historic sights are pretty moderate.
 You can pay extra to skip the lengthy queues, but booking an organized tour will often buy you that privilege anyway.
 Independent travelers might want to pick up Rome’s Omnia Card for this benefit instead.
-Food and drink is a serious thing in Italy, and so can be on the expensive side.
+Food and drink are a serious thing in Italy, and so can be on the expensive side.
 In Rome, an inexpensive meal is typically around 13-18 EUR, while a 3-course dinner for two will be closer to 60 EUR.
 Choose restaurants (and espresso bars) away from the main tourist attractions, ideally without English menus for generally higher quality at a lower price.

 LOCAL LAWS AND ETIQUETTE

 Italy’s formality can take some getting used to, and Romans – like residents of many capital cities – are often seen as brusque by other Italians.
 The key to ingratiating yourself in Italy, including in Rome, is to blend.
 That means dressing well for meals, avoiding shorts on all but the hottest days in August, and never entering a church with your arms or legs uncovered.
 There are more rules around food than you might expect.
 Don’t cut your pasta unless it’s too big to consume in one bite.
 Don’t order a cappuccino after a meal, nor a spritz with a meal.
 Beer and wine, meanwhile, are nearly always consumed only with a meal.
 If it all seems a bit overwhelming, remember the adage “When in Rome…” and take your cues from the locals around you.